-If towing a trailer, reduce the amount of cargo being hauled as soon as it is possible.
+If towing a trailer, reduce the amount of cargo being hauled as soon as possible.

-If the light continues to flash, find a safe place to stop and park the vehicle.
-Turn the vehicle off, wait at least 10 seconds, and restart the engine.
-If the light is still flashing, follow the previous steps and see your dealer for service as soon as possible.
+If the light continues to flash, find a safe place to park.
+Turn the vehicle off and wait at least 10 seconds before restarting the engine.
+If the light is still flashing, follow the previous guidelines and see your dealer for service as soon as possible.

-Light On Steady: An emission control system malfunction has been detected on the vehicle.
-Diagnosis and service might be required.
+If the light is on steady : A malfunction has been detected.
+Diagnosis and service may be required.

-The following may correct an emission control system malfunction:

-Check that the fuel cap is fully installed.
-See Filling the Tank on page 9-43.
-The diagnostic system may be able to determine if the fuel cap has been left off or improperly installed.
-A loose or missing fuel cap could allow fuel to evaporate
+Check the following:

-- into the atmosphere.
-A few driving trips with the cap properly installed may turn the light off. - Check that good quality fuel is used.
-Poor fuel quality causes the engine not to run as efficiently as designed and may cause stalling after start-up, stalling when the vehicle is changed into gear, misfiring, hesitation on acceleration, or stumbling on acceleration.
-These conditions might go away once the engine is warmed up.

-If this occurs, change the fuel brand used.
+- A loose or missing fuel cap may cause the light to come on.
+See Filling the Tank ⇔ 222.
+A few driving trips with the cap properly installed may turn the light off. - Poor fuel quality can cause inefficient engine operation and poor driveability, which may go away once the engine is warmed up.
+If this occurs, change the fuel brand.
 It may require at least one full tank of the proper fuel to turn the light off.

-See Fuel on page 9-42.
+See Fuel \Rightarrow 220.

-If the light remains on, your dealer can check the vehicle.
-The dealer has the proper test equipment and diagnostic tools to fix any mechanical or electrical problems that might have developed.
+If the light remains on, see your dealer.